 In 2019, we partnered with Raw Elements, South County Dermatology, and the State of Rhode Island to launch complimentary certified natural, environmentally-safe sunscreen dispensers at all state beaches and parks across the state.
 These dispensers provide sunscreen to protect residents, tourists, and employees from harmful UV rays that can lead to skin cancer.
 These are the first statewide sunscreen stations implemented in the nation and we hope to influence other states to adopt these practices.

-One of the issues critical to improving outcomes for people with ovarian cancer is early detection and screening.
+One of the issues critical to improving outcomes for people with cancer is early detection and screening.
 Currently, genetic testing is a reimbursable service but genetic counseling, a key component of the early detection screening process, is not unless a physician is present.
 The Partnership is pleased to support legislation drafted by Paul A. DiSilvestro, MD, Director of the Program in Women’s Oncology and Women & Infants Hospital which would establish a licensure program for genetic counselors.
 This would increase access to this service by allowing genetic counselors to work independently and receive reimbursement without a physician present.

 September 22, 2020